MicroEJ/docs/overview/executableBuildWorkflow.rst

     * The front-panel or mock implementation (``.java``) changes.

-* Rebuild of the Platform is not required:
+* Rebuild of the VEE Port is not required:

   * When the implementation (``.c``) of a Foundation Library changes.